TheLycorisRadiata/game_unity_spoopytreat/README.md

 - The F4 key allows to switch between fullscreen and windowed mode.
 It can be used both in game and in the menu.
 - The static platforms are arranged differently.
 - Candies' halo changed from blue to red.
 The reason is that the candies are actually red, and the environment is mostly green and red is the color which clashes the most with it.
+- The UI's candy has an halo as well, depending on the number of candies: 0 (nothing), 1 (red), 2 (blue) and 3 (gold).

 ### ISSUES
-4. **Left as is for now because it's not an actual problem:** On rarer occasions, the camera will rotate on the x axis for a bit even when the player is immobile.
+4. Sometimes, the player rotates on the x axis for a bit even without input.
 5. The camera can clip behind meshes.
 Cinemachine is a solution.